SpoonX/SxBootstrap/README.md

     Open up your command line, and navigate to your project (`cd /path/to/my/project`).
     Once you get there, run the following command: `npm install less .` (including the dot).
     This will install less in a new directory named node_modules, enabling us to find it.
-    If you're stubborn, and wish to install less somewhere else...
-Well, too bad.
-    Okay okay...
-There's a way for you to point us in the right direction, too.
-    Check out the wiki at "[how to configure the filter to get it working (bottom of the page)](https://github.com/RWOverdijk/SxBootstrap/wiki/Configuration-options)"
+    If you're stubborn, and wish to install less somewhere else, Check out the wiki at "[how to configure the filter to get it working (bottom of the page)](https://github.com/RWOverdijk/SxBootstrap/wiki/Configuration-options)"

 5. Configure the filter to get it working.
 (This only applies to you if your node.js binary is not in `/usr/bin/node`, or your node paths are not the default, so you've ignored my advice in step 4.)